Tackling IPC Challenges in Mental Health Settings

 Management of Respiratory virus outbreaks and Norovirus in a Mental Health Facility

-Dawn Bradley – Ward Manager – Derbyshire Community Health Services NHS Foundation Trust [Proposed]
+Dawn Bradley – Ward Manager Snowdrop DCHS – Derbyshire Community Health Services NHS Foundation Trust

 Contact Us